kubernetes/website/docs/concepts/configuration/assign-pod-node.md

 having key "security" and value "S2".
 (If the `topologyKey` were `failure-domain.beta.kubernetes.io/zone` then it would mean that the pod cannot schedule onto a node if that node is in the same zone as a pod with label having key "security" and value "S2".)
-See the [design doc](https://git.k8s.io/community/contributors/design-proposals/scheduling/podaffinity.md). for many more examples of pod affinity and anti-affinity, both the `requiredDuringSchedulingIgnoredDuringExecution` flavor and the `preferredDuringSchedulingIgnoredDuringExecution` flavor.
+See the [design doc](https://git.k8s.io/community/contributors/design-proposals/scheduling/podaffinity.md).
+For many more examples of pod affinity and anti-affinity, both the `requiredDuringSchedulingIgnoredDuringExecution` flavor and the `preferredDuringSchedulingIgnoredDuringExecution` flavor.

 The legal operators for pod affinity and anti-affinity are `In`, `NotIn`, `Exists`, `DoesNotExist`.